vonpessi/grouped-list/README.md

 #### 2. Csv list of regular expressions and names.

-This is an example of my regex.csv file where first column indicate a regular expression pattern and second column indicate a name of that regular expression.
+This is an example of my regex.csv file.
+First column indicate a regular expression pattern and second column indicate a name of that regular expression. for example in first row ```b.*ket,basket```where ```b.*ket``` is regular expression and ```basket``` is a name.
 ```
 b.*ket,basket
 com,com
-e.*ple,   < ------------- This one is without name but use a regular expression itself as a name.
+e.*ple,   < ------------- This one is without a name but there must be a comma after regular expression.
 net,netti
 af.*on,someNiceColumnName
 ```